pippinbarr/cart253-2019/modules/core-time/core-time.md

 2. We __update__ the state of our program every frame
 3. We __handle events__ that occur while our program is running

-- That's the secret to writing interactive software!
+- That's the secret to writing interactive software
-- p5 has already got specific ways of dealing with these things!
+- p5 has already got built-in ways of dealing with these things

 ---